Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 560 Ti will be 60% faster than the GeForce GTX 650 in general, due to its greater data rate. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 560 Ti should in theory be a lot better than the GeForce GTX 650 in general. (explain)

-Texel RateThe GeForce GTX 560 Ti is quite a bit (approximately 55%) better at AF than the GeForce GTX 650. (explain)
+Texel RateThe GeForce GTX 560 Ti should be much (more or less 55%) more effective at texture filtering than the GeForce GTX 650. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 560 Ti is the winner, and very much so. (explain)
+Pixel RateIf using a high resolution is important to you, then the GeForce GTX 560 Ti is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison